jessicaaa04/Power_Outage/README.md

 We fit the final model to the same training data set.
 Compared to the baseline model, we have higher accuracy scores which shows that our final model has improved.

+The confusion matrix for the final model is illustrated as below:

+<iframe src="figures/confusion_matrix2.html" width=800 height=600 frameBorder=0></iframe>

-Below is the performance report of our final model:
+And below is the performance report of our final model:

 |            | Precision | Recall | F1-Score | Support |
 |------------|-----------|--------|----------|---------|